goobz22/goobs-frontend/README.md

 ### Card

 The Card component offers various card layouts for displaying content, including product cards, pricing cards, and more.
+It supports different variants such as default, inventory, pricing summary, detailed pricing summary, product, and product summary.

 ### CodeCopy